Legal

 At the end of any standard retention period, we will review whether we still need such personal data and if we don’t need it, we will either erase it or anonymise it.
 To anonymise means that such personal data will no longer be “in a form which permits identification of data subjects”.

-We categorize the records based on their content such as contracts, employee records etc. The RSS shows how long each category of record is retained based on business and legal requirements.
+We categorise the records based on their content such as contracts, employee records etc. The RSS shows how long each category of record is retained based on business and legal requirements.

 Our RRS is organised as follows: